lydiarosalia/sme-water-dpm-solution/README.md

 * MySQL Server

 ## Setup
-To run this project locally or on a VM please follow the following steps:
+To run this locally or on a VM please follow the following steps:
 * Install Python 3.7
 * Install Git
-* Install gcloud sdk
-* Create / Use service account that has:
-   * Access to Data Catalog.
-Role: "Data Catalogue Tag Template User"
-   * Big Query Read and write access to the project that is deploying Obfuscation
-   * Access to bigquery.datasets.update permission for all datasets in the project
-   * Access to deploy and run cloud functions
-   * Access to stack driver
 * Clone the project
 ```
 git clone org-1391938@github.com:sky-uk/tagging-obfuscation.git